ansible/ansible/docsite/rst/intro_inventory.rst

 Host connection:

 ansible_connection
     Connection type to the host.
 This can be the name of any of ansible's connection plugins.
-Common connection types are local, smart, ssh or paramiko.
+SSH protocol types are smart, ssh or paramiko.
 The default is smart.
+Non-SSH based types are described in the next section.

 .. include:: ansible_ssh_changes_note.rst